NuclearAtk/geacon_pro/README.md

 * ExecuteKey can perform simple anti-sandbox.
 If the key value is “password”, ```geacon_pro.exe password``` is required to execute after setting.
 The sandbox or blue team members cannot execute because they do not know the key.
 * DeleteSelf sets whether to delete itself.
 * HideConsole sets whether to hide the console.
+* CommandReadTime sets the interval for asynchronous real-time echo when executes long duration commands.

 ### Functions need to be improved